 - A Man Is Always Eager: Well, almost always.
 Brian is certainly not eager because of his commitment to Mandy, but according to Jezebel, he's an exception to the rule.Jezebel: And as for summoned men, well...
 It has always amused me how eager they are to begin the purpose I frankly tell them they were called for.
 And to watch that anticipation turn to horror when they're introduced to their new mates.

 - Mars Needs Women: Gender Inverted.
 All of the Sanctuary's native races need human males in order to procreate.
 Centaurs are the one race who find this unethical after they figure out the "Spawn Symbol" does not create them with no memories, but simply summons men with fully formed lives and memories from the future into their past, where they are doomed to die from the lack of blue water.
+As such, they have willingly refused to fight over them, and accepted the slow extinction as the result.

 - My Country, Right or Wrong: Dyonne has this mentality, being completely loyal to the Bees in general and Bee Queen in particular.
 To the point she unquestioningly follows the orders from the Bee Queen to assassinate Tyalline.
 Once the Bee army drowns in the flood along with the Queen, she is shattered, and simply stands in place, awaiting death from the flood.